 CU Colorado Springs, among the fastest growing universities in the state and nation, is a residential academic and research mainstay in southern Colorado, partnering with major corporations and federal agencies to provide leading-edge, high-tech education ranging from business to theater to nursing outreach programs for rural areas.

 University of Colorado Denver, 1973

-CU Denver has eight schools and colleges and 90 degree programs, and awards more master's degrees than any other public institution in the state.
+CU Denver has eight schools and colleges with more than 100 degree programs, and awards more than 1,500 graduate degrees each year.
 Located in downtown Denver, CU Denver offers students extensive business, professional and cultural opportunities.

 University of Colorado Anschutz Medical Campus, 2006

 A state-of-the-art medical center, CU Anschutz Medical Campus is globally recognized for its research, teaching and clinical programs in medicine, dentistry, pharmacy, public health, physical therapy and nursing.
 CU Anschutz Medical Campus is also home to University of Colorado Hospital and Children’s Hospital Colorado.
 The CU School of Medicine’s roots reach back more than 100 years, when it opened in Boulder.